trustification/trustification/README.md

 You can also try out the publicly hosted instance at [https://trustification.dev](https://trustification.dev).

+## Running in production

+There is a [helm chart](deploy/k8s/chart) that you can use to deploy all Trustification services.
+See [this file](deploy/trustification.dev/staging.yaml) for an example deployment that is used for the `staging.trustification.dev` environment.

+The helm chart assumes that infrastructure such as Kafka/SQS and S3 is managed externally and that access credentials are injected into secrets as specified in the chart configuration.

 ## Developing

 See [DEVELOPMENT](DEVELOPING.md) for running the different components while developing.